Dissociative Disorders: Types, Symptoms, and the Link to Trauma

 Our biological systems strives to obtain survival needs (food, water, security).
 Unmet needs arouse our system.
 For babies, they cry.
 Adults possess a complex construction of behaviors that they draw upon to obtain needs from others.

 When caregivers fail to hear the protests, the child’s expended energy disrupts and the system becomes disorganized.
 Conversely, an adult may seek alternate means to obtain needs.
 However, the child employs defensive responses to these unheard calls for attention.
-Dissociation is one of those means—a disconnection from the emotions associated with the unmet need.
+Dissociation is one of those meansโa disconnection from the emotions associated with the unmet need.

 Early Trauma and Dissociation

-Early trauma and dissociation creates a fragmented self.
-Siegel explains that “the child has the double insult of becoming engulfed in confusion and terror induced by the parent, and of losing the relationship with an attachment figure that might have provided a safe haven and sense of security.”
-He continues, “dissociation can be an outcome of these experiences and produce an internal sense of fragmentation of the self” (2020, location 7,242).
+“The child has the double insult of becoming engulfed in confusion and terror induced by the parent, and of losing the relationship with an attachment figure that might have provided a safe haven and sense of security.
+Dissociation can be an outcome of these experiences and produce an internal sense of fragmentation of the self” (Siegel, 2020).

 Our mind does wonderful and terrible things with fragmented experiences.
 Accordingly, the chaotic flowing of experience, emotion, and memories when not properly integrated into a useful whole can morph into a variety of disorders, while the mind tries to make sense of life while simultaneously blocking significant painful conflicts.
-From the chaotic and conflicted unconscious world emerge, dissociation disorders.
+From the chaotic and conflicted unconscious world emerge, dissociative disorders.

 This process is not just a terrifying display of unseen forces but a biological reality of underdeveloped connections between various parts of the brain.

-Types of Dissociative Disorders
+What are the Main Types of Dissociative Disorders?

-Dissociative Fugue
+โโDissociative Fugue

 DSM text describes dissociative Fugue as reversible amnesia for identity.
 Often accompanied by unplanned travel or wandering, and sometimes the formation of a new identity.
 Professionals typically associate this state of mind with extreme stress in the present (Petric, 2022).
+Dissociative fugue shares similar features as other brief psychotic disorders with episodes including the addition of a disruption to identity.

-The foundational concept is that under extreme stress that impose psychological demands beyond an individuals window of tolerance, the psyche breaks down.
+The foundational concept is that under extreme stress that impose psychological demands beyond an individual’s window of tolerance, the psyche breaks down.
 In the case of dissociative fugue the break down includes momentary and reversible amnesia of identity.

 Dissociative Amnesia

+“Dissociative amnesia may be defined as an inability to consciously recall autobiographical information in the absence of brain damage detectable by conventional neuroimaging” (Petric, 2022).
 Episodes of dissociative amnesia may last a few minutes to a few years, depending on the severity of the trauma, and personality traits of the individual (including their use of defense and coping mechanisms).

 Depersonalization Disorder